Oaham725/FCPR/README.md

 An agorithm for processing full-range confocal polarized Raman (FCPR) spectral data to determine 3D structure of crystals

 ###### Preparation and Usage ######
 This code is developed based on Python, and the environment is quite simple.
-To note that, .

-We provided one example here:
-.
+Examples are included in the files.

 ###### Maintainer and Contributors ######
-Xiao-Han Xi, Dr. Hao Ma
+Xiao-Han Xi, Yan-Ti Liu, Dr. Hao Ma

 For more information or instruction, please contact us: oaham@xmu.edu.cn (H.M)